 Camels are some of the most fascinating and endearing animals on the planet – even though they have a propensity to spit and to get a bit grumpy!
-Many people use them for transport, though they are also carefully conserved and looked-after across the globe in their home environments.
 But how much do you really know about camels?
-Take a look at a these 12 interesting facts about camels which might well surprise you.
+Take a look at these fun facts about camels – some might well surprise you!

 There are some odd superstitions around as far as camels are concerned.
 One of the oddest, in fact, comes from tank drivers during the Second World War.
 German tank operators believed that driving their vehicles over camel dung would bring them good luck in the battles to come.